buduchail/go-skeleton/README.md

 [Testing Microservices in Go](https://blog.gopheracademy.com/advent-2014/testing-microservices-in-go) is a good introduction to testing in Go and using component tests when testing microservices.
-In this project, domain classes are covered with unit tests using the standard golang testing framework, while functional tests are provided to test routes at component level with [baloo](https://github.com/h2non/baloo) and [GoConvey](http://goconvey.co/).
+In this project, domain classes are covered with unit tests using the standard golang testing framework, while functional/component tests are provided to test routes at component level with [httpexpect](https://github.com/gavv/httpexpect).
 [Table driven tests](https://github.com/golang/go/wiki/TableDrivenTests) are used in unit testing.
-(TBD)

 ### Profiling